Back to blog

 4. Phase 4: Workflow automation.
 Agent routing, nurture campaigns, vendor workflows, portfolio dashboards, and controlled AI actions.

 Use NextPage's custom software cost estimator to frame the first-release scope, then refine it with data integrations, app platform, user roles, and AI governance requirements.
+For repeated operational workflows such as lead routing, maintenance triage, or follow-up drafts, the AI Automation ROI Calculator can help estimate whether the workflow is worth automating now.

 Build, Buy, Or Integrate?